Shadows of a Strong Woman by Nikisha Reyes

 In her final year, after the impact of Covid-19 on her mental health, Nikisha embraced Sound Therapy, combining voice and singing bowls as a new process to meet the demands of her studies whilst creating new work.
 Shadows of a Strong Woman is one of the projects that emerged from this process.

-The graduate project version of Shadows of a Strong Woman will be featured as part of Guildhall Shool of Music and Drama’s ‘Of Shadow & Light Festival’.
+The graduate project version of Shadows of a Strong Woman was featured as part of Guildhall School of Music and Drama’s ‘Of Shadow & Light Festival’ in June.

 Directed, produced, and written by Nikisha Reyes